Cruising the Douro River

 The Douro is one of the Europe’s most popular rivers to cruise, and more and more cruise lines are setting up shop on its waters.
 Because of this, a range of cruises are available, and travellers can get more budget-friendly cruises on lines like Nicko Cruises, A-Rosa and CroisiEurope.
 For something more premium, there’s Viking, which operates two eight- and ten-day itineraries and for those who want to travel in luxury, Emerald Waterways, Uniworld, Scenic.

-Following years of hardship in the 20th century, Plucky Portugal is has become a booming a tourist destination.
-The country lies on the Iberian Peninsula on the far western reaches of the Med, bordered by Spain and the Atlantic Ocean, and is home to captivating Lisbon, historical Porto, the sandy beaches of the Algarve and the magical Douro valley.
-Food and wine is everything in Portugal, from fresh seafood sew and custardy pastéis de nata to sweet port wine and crisp Vino Verde.
+Following years of hardship in the 20th century, Plucky Portugal has become a booming tourist destination.
+The country lies on the Iberian Peninsula on the far western reaches of the Mediterranean, bordered by Spain and the Atlantic Ocean, and is home to captivating Lisbon, historical Porto, the sandy beaches of the Algarve and the magical Douro valley.
+Food and wine are everything in Portugal, from fresh seafood sew and custardy pastéis de nata to sweet port wine and crisp Vino Verde.
+A scenic Douro river cruise is a great way to experience a lot of Portugal while travelling on a relaxing ship.

 There are few places as rich in culture and heritage than Spain, the hot-blooded country home to cities like Barcelona, Valencia, Seville and Madrid.
-Travellers come to Spain to top up on Vitamin D, drink incredible wine, dine on tapas and get their culture fix – and also to explore its islands like the Balearics.
+Travellers come to Spain to top up on Vitamin D, drink incredible wine, dine on tapas and get their culture fix – and also to explore its islands like the Balearics, don't miss out on these experiences on a Douro river cruise.
 Spain is a popular cruise destination, on the Atlantic and Mediterranean coast and the terminus of the Douro river.

-Sitting on the banks of the river Douro, Porto is the start of many Douro river cruises – and to many, the highlight.
+Sitting on the banks of the River Douro, Porto is the start of many Douro river cruises – and to many, the highlight.
 Spread across the river, the city is home to a historic colourful harbour, various stately bridges and frozen-in-time streets – lined with grand domed basilicas and small bars and eateries serving fare like grilled sardines.
 The Unesco-listed neighbourhood Ribera is famed for its foodie scene (try the pastéis de nata), while Praça da Ribeira square boasts colourful 18th-century townhouses and the neoclassical Palácio da Bolsa.
-Make sure to check out the gothic-cum-art nouveau Livraria Lello bookshop and cross the Dom Luis bridge into port paradise Vila Nova de Gaia.
+Make sure to check out the gothic-cum-art nouveau Livraria Lello bookshop and cross the Dom Luis bridge into port paradise Vila Nova de Gaia on your own cruise on the Douro River.

 Vila Nova de Gaia

 Across Porto’s Dom Luis bridge – designed by a student of Gustave Eiffel – travellers will find the wonders of the port wine industry, nestled on the south bank of the Douro and spreading up the mountain and continuing down the coast.
 The area is studded with world-famous port houses which you can tour and taste in, like Taylor’s Port, Sandeman, Graham's.
 Vila Nova de Gaia is also home to lovely sandy beaches like Praia da Madalena and its Cais de Gaia waterfront promenade – lined with cafes and restaurants.
-For unrivalled views of Porto, head to the cable car station to zoom over the city with a glass of port in hand.
+For unrivalled views of Porto, head to the cable car station to zoom over the city with a glass of port in hand, an amazing experience to add to your scenic Douro river cruise.

 The sun-bleached town of Peso da Régua, commonly known as just Régua, lies in the Vila Real district of the picturesque Unesco-listed Douro Valley.
 A popular port of call for many cruise lines, the municipality is one of the hubs of the port wine industry, surrounded by an amphitheatre of terraced vineyards cut into the rock and home to plenty of companies offering tasting and food pairing sessions (think port and blue cheese) and six visitable wineries and caves – the most popular being Quinta de Santa Eufemia and Quinta da Pacheca.
-Make sure to visit the Museu do Douro, an 8th-century mansion which was the former Casa da Comanhia Velha – in charge of the Douro DOC – and now a museum.
+Make sure to visit the Museu do Douro, an 8th-century mansion that was the former Casa da Comanhia Velha – in charge of the Douro DOC – and now a museum.
+Make sure to include Régua on your Douro river cruise itinerary!

-Take a break from touring wineries to visit the small historic village of Castel Rodrigo – just a short journey from the port of Barca d’Alva.
+Take a break from touring wineries to visit the small historic village of Castel Rodrigo on your Douro river cruise – just a short journey from the port of Barca d’Alva.
 This hilltop village is surrounded by almond trees and framed by old castle walls, looking down over the plateau stretching eastwards to Spain and north to the Douro Valley.
 The village was built by King Alfonso IX of Léon in the 11th-century and has been home to Romans, Moors and finally Portuguese.
-Wander its charming and peaceful streets to see ruins of an old castle, 16th-century pillars, the Our Lady of Rocamador Church and its statue of Saint James the Moor-slayer, the St. Maria de Aguiar church and convent, clock tower and cistern.
+Wander its charming and peaceful streets to see the ruins of an old castle, 16th-century pillars, the Our Lady of Rocamadour Church and its statue of Saint James the Moor-slayer, the St. Maria de Aguiar church and convent, clock tower and cistern.

 The Mateus Palace

-One of the most fantastic things to do in the Régua area is visit Casa de Mateus, a palace that some of you might recognised from a bottle of Mateus rose.
-This stunning 18th-centry palace is a feast for the eyes, one of the finest examples of baroque civil architecture in Portugal with a white, brown ad gold façade and twisting turrets set in the beautiful gardens of a vast farm.
+One of the most fantastic things to do on a Douro cruise in the Régua area is visit Casa de Mateus, a palace that some of you might recognise from a bottle of Mateus rose.
+This stunning 18th-century palace is a feast for the eyes, one of the finest examples of baroque civil architecture in Portugal with a white, brown ad gold façade and twisting turrets set in the beautiful gardens of a vast farm.
 Inside are carved wooden ceilings, ornate furnishings and 17th and 18th century paintings, while outside is a winery and chapel.
-Owned by the Mateus Foundation, the palace also hosts cultural activities like concerts, festivals, courses, exhibitions and classes on sculpture and ceramics – so make sure to time your trip well.
+Owned by the Mateus Foundation, the palace also hosts cultural activities like concerts, festivals, courses, exhibitions and classes on sculpture and ceramics – so make sure to time your Douro river cruise well.

 Eat, eat and eat again

 Portuguese food is divine, and there’s no better place to get your fill than in Porto.
-Make sure to try traditional grilled sardines and gorge on the crisp, sweet bites of heaven that are pastéis de nata (Portuguese custard tarts).
+On your Douro cruise make sure to try traditional grilled sardines and gorge on the crisp, sweet bites of heaven that are pastéis de nata (Portuguese custard tarts).

 Enjoy a sunset